alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 - in your Terminal, go to the `red` folder with `cd ~/Desktop/red/`
 - do a `chmod +x red` to obtain executable rights
 - now run `./red` command (when doing this for the first time the "Red console" will be built)
-- after a little time the "Red console" will show up, and we can close it for now with `quit` + `Enter`
+- after a bit of time the "Red console" will show up, and we can close it for now with `quit` + `Enter`

 ### Installing Red on Windows